-- As students are required to have completed all degree requirements the semester prior to their Qualifying Examination.
-They should plan to enroll in 12 units of History 299 under the direction of their intended primary advisor in the semester they plan to take their Qualifying Examination.
-Any adjustments should be communicated to the Graduate Student Affairs Officer prior to the start of the semester. - The final grading of the History 299 course in that semester will be at the primary advisor's discretion based upon the result of the examination only.
-The Prospectus and Advancement to Candidacy are separate and should NOT be taken into consideration when being graded for this enrollment.
+- As students are required to have completed all degree requirements the semester prior to their Qualifying Examination, they should plan to enroll in 4 QE units with the HGA and 8 602 filler units in the semester they plan to take their Qualifying Examination.
+Any adjustments should be communicated to the Graduate Student Affairs Officer prior to the start of the semester. - The passing status of the History HGA 299 course in that semester will be at the discretion of the HGA, and based upon the results of the examination only.
+The Prospectus and Advancement to Candidacy are separate and should NOT be taken into consideration when being evaluated for this enrollment.